EliShteinman/data-loader/README.md

 ```batch
 .\scripts\commands.bat your-dockerhub-username
 ```

-The script will build and push the Docker image, apply all Kubernetes manifests, initialize the database, and print the final application URL.
+The script will build the image, deploy all resources, initialize the database, and print the final application URL.

 ---

-## Manual Deployment Guide
+## Manual & Educational Deployment Guide

-For a detailed, step-by-step guide with explanations for each command (ideal for presentations or learning), please refer to the manual deployment guide.
+For a detailed, step-by-step guide with explanations for each command, ideal for presentations or learning, please refer to the manual deployment guide.

 **➡️ [Click here to view the Manual Deployment Guide (demo_guide.md)](./demo_guide.md)**

-This guide provides separate commands for Linux/macOS and Windows where applicable.
+This guide is in Hebrew and provides separate commands for different operating systems.

+---

+## Future Improvements

+-   **CI/CD Pipeline:** Integrate a CI/CD tool (like Jenkins, GitLab CI, or GitHub Actions) to automate testing, building, and deploying on every push to the main branch.
+-   **Enhanced Dockerfile:** Implement a multi-stage Docker build to reduce the final image size and run the application as a non-root user for improved security.
+-   **Unit & Integration Tests:** Add a testing suite (`pytest`) to validate the API and DAL functionality.